- Reference Number: HEY-755/2023

-On your arrival in the department we will obtain your consent for the procedure before the investigation begins.
+- On your child’s arrival in the department, we will confirm your child’s identity and obtain your consent for the activation procedures before your child’s investigation begins.

-- The physiologist performing the EEG will explain the test to you and will be happy to answer any questions you may have.
+- The clinical physiologist performing the EEG will explain the test to you/your child and will be happy to answer any questions you/your child may have.

-The entire test will take between 60-75 minutes.
+- The entire procedure will take approximately 60-75 minutes.

 - The electrodes will be removed and your child’s head cleaned with warm water.
 You may wish to bring a brush or comb with you to tidy your child’s hair.
 Any residue of paste can be removed by shampooing the hair.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurophysiology Department on tel: (01482) 675339 or 675388.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurophysiology Department on:

 General Advice and Consent